-If your injury claim is worth between £1,000 and £25,000 in value, then the Court will aim to hear your claim within 9 to 12 months from the date the claim is issued.
+If your injury claim is worth between £1,000 and £25,000, then the Court will aim to hear your claim within 9 to 12 months of the date the claim is issued.

-Why Does it Take so Long for a Hearing Date?
+Why Does it Take so Long To Get a Hearing Date?

-There are a number of steps and documents to complete before a personal injury claim can go in front of a Judge.
-The Court requires these to ensure the Judge has all the evidence necessary for a fair hearing to take place.
-Examples of these are:
+There are a number of steps to complete and documents to prepare before a Personal Injury Claim can go in front of a judge.
+This is necessary to ensure the judge has all the required evidence for a fair hearing to take place.

-- A statement setting out the evidence that the witnesses will be giving at the Court hearing
+- A statement stating what evidence the witnesses will be giving at the hearing

-- An updated schedule listing your financial losses
+- An updated schedule listing any financial losses caused by the injury

-- Any other steps that the Judge feels are necessary for a fair hearing to take place
+- Any other documents the judge considers necessary for a fair hearing to take place

 What Happens at the Court Hearing?

-Your Personal Injury Solicitor will have arranged for you to be represented in Court by either a Barrister or Specialist Lawyer, and he or she will present the claim to the Judge on your behalf.
-You will be called up to go through the statement that you’ve provided.
-You will be questioned by your representative, and then by the representative who is representing the other side.
+Your Personal Injury Solicitor will have arranged for you to be represented in Court either by a Barrister or Specialist Lawyer, and he or she will present the claim to the judge on your behalf.
+During the hearing, you will be called up to the stand to talk through the statement that you've provided.
+You will be questioned by your representative and then by the representative of the other side.
 If you have any witnesses, they will also be called up one at a time to go through their own statements.

-Once the Judge has heard all the evidence from both sides, he or she will then provide their Judgment.
-This will be their conclusion as to who was at fault for the accident (if in dispute), or the level of compensation that must be awarded for your injuries and losses.
-Once this has been provided, the Court normally orders that the compensation payment be made within 14 to 21 days from the Hearing.
-This will then conclude your personal injury claim.
+Once the judge has heard all the evidence from both sides, he or she will then provide their Judgment.
+This will be their conclusion as to who was at fault for the accident (if this was in dispute) and the level of compensation that must be awarded for your injuries and losses.